mathieucarbou/YaSolR/docs/manual.md

 [![](assets/img/screenshots/hardware.jpeg)](assets/img/screenshots/hardware.jpeg)

-All these components are activated **live without the need to restart the router**.

 > ##### NOTE
 >
 > - `Output 1 Relay` / `Output 2 Relay`: these are the SSR or Electromechanical relays connected to the ESP32 and used whn you activate bypass mode.